Woody Aragón: Biography

-Some of Aragón's magic creations have been shown on US television, for example in Jimmy Fallon's The Tonight Show or Penn & Teller's "Fool Us" in The CW.
+Some of Aragón's magic creations have been shown on US television, for example in Jimmy Fallon's The Tonight Show or Penn & Teller: Fool Us.
 Penn & Teller also perform some of Aragón's card tricks in their own shows.
 Aragón has also appeared as a guest magician in Don Francisco presenta of Univision.

 Aragón has done several tours in the United Kingdom and given conferences for other magicians.
 Ben Hanlin performed one of Aragón's card tricks in a special program of the ITV channel in the London Palladium.
 The magician Dynamo took as a basis one of his illusions, "The Postcards", for one of the tricks in his UKTV series "Magician Impossible".

 Aragón has performed in the United States.
 Penn & Teller perform his game "Ritual of Love" in their Las Vegas show since 2016, as well as in their TV show Fool Us.

 In 2017, the "Ritual of Love" was selected to open the Netflix series "Death by magic" in a version performed by Drummond Money-Couttsin in Cape Town College of Magic.

 The TV station TVChosun, from South Korea, aired a special show dedicated to Aragón's magic in their series "Magic Control", which was presented by the tv star Charming Choi in which Aragón participated as a guest and performed a series of his effects for Korean celebrities.

 In Spain, magicians such as Jandro, Luis Piedrahita, and Jorge Blass have presented his tricks on the radio, TED talks or on different TV shows such as El hormiguero.
 In 2010 he participated as a guest in the radio program "A Día de Hoy" on Punto Radio.
 From 2010 to 2012 he presented the section Hablemos de magia (Let's talk about Magic) on the radio program A vivir que son dos días in Cadena SER.

 Aragón has written several books for magicians, including: